mosche/finatra-composition-proxy/README.markdown

 Every *properties* query is translated into an optimized *execution plan* in order to enhance performance as much as possible.
 Optimizations taken into account are:

-- reordering of *relations* in order maximize parallelism
+- rearrangement of *relations* in order to maximize parallelism
 - bulk requests (if possible even accross multiple composition levels)
 - a caching layer